 Ad tech is an ever-evolving industry, and Supply Path Optimization (SPO) is the new evolution.
 87% of brands, agencies, and DSPs actively engage in SPO.
 At its essence, SPO is an effort to weed out the problem of auction duplication.
 Still, it can bring many benefits to publishers and their inventory buyers by solving a single problem.
 Let’s dive deeper.

-Table of Contents:
+Table of Contents

 “The average impression in programmatic has been auctioned 15 times before an ad is ultimately served,”

 In our example above, the advertiser is facing a loss because of the redundant supply paths.
-Any effort to improve and optimize this inefficient supply-path to reduce the buyer’s loss can be called Supply Path Optimization.
+Any effort to improve and optimize this inefficient supply path to reduce the buyer’s loss can be called supply path optimization.

 This process will become more and more common as the awareness and efforts towards SPO keep increasing.
-On the other hand, advertisers will prefer to buy inventory from the publisher who can provide an optimized path.
+On the other hand, advertisers will prefer to buy inventory from a publisher who can provide an optimized path.
 So, publishers have an opportunity to attract more demand.

-Why is SPO Needed?
+Why Is SPO Needed?

 “They normally filter most of the bids and send us only those with the highest probability to win.
 This technology saves us huge money on server cost.”

-How is Supply Path Optimization Taking Place?
+How Is Supply Path Optimization Taking Place?

-Sellers.json: It is the SSP’s version of the Ads.txt file.
+Sellers.json: It is the SSP’s version of the ads.txt file.
 It lists the resellers authorized by the SSPs.
 The sellers.json, too, prevents the unauthorized sale of the inventory.

-Current State of SPO
+The Current State of Supply Path Optimization

 What Should You Do?